 He does not shy away from sticking his head above the parapet, developing an idea and an inner understanding with something ‘other’ requires occasional paradigm shifts and the willingness to sometimes abandon academic consensus.
 That said, his ideas have caught the imagination of numerous Professors across globe with whom he is in regular contact and whom continue to ‘fuel’ his research.
 He has lectured extensively across the country as well being asked to lead various field trips, treading where others ‘may not know why’.

 Mark lives on the Shotley Peninsula and struggles to trace his family gene pool wider than the county bounds.
-His background is in the graphic arts and he has collaborated with writer Justin Hopper and long term creative partner Stefan Musgrove on ‘I Made Some Low Inquiries’, walked and talked with psychogeographer Phil Smith, played with folk collective The Owl Service, recorded with Dom Cooper for ‘A Year In The Country’ and presented ‘Strand’ – a guided silent group walk, connecting the landscape and the broken brain for SPILL Festival.
+His background is in the graphic arts and he has collaborated with writer Justin Hopper and designer Stefan Musgrove on ‘I Made Some Low Inquiries’, walked and talked with psychogeographer Phil Smith, played with folk collective The Owl Service, and presented ‘Strand’ – a guided silent group walk, connecting the landscape and the broken brain for SPILL Festival.

 Mark has shared Jeremy’s interest in the hidden nature of Suffolk’s ancient landscape for nearly three decades and is looking forward to collaborating on a series of Arcane Landscape walking projects in the very near future.

 Mark is an author and researcher.
 His primary research interests are Celtic, Anglo-Saxon and Iron Age Scandinavian studies, especially literature, art and culture; religion and belief; ritual and magical practice; and northern pre-Christian worldviews.
 He also pursues general interests in folklore, mythology, mythopoeia and archeoastronomy.
 He is author of a number of books and articles.
 In his free time Mark enjoys hiking, camping and challenging the status quo.